 No matter the type of drug test, privacy protections prevent the public release of drug and alcohol testing results.
 Employees may need to sign a release for their employer to access the results.
 Employers should consult their legal counsel to ensure their drug testing policy and procedure(s) are in accord with any applicable federal, state or local privacy laws.

 Need help with drug and alcohol testing for your organization?
-Checkr’s nationwide network of over 600 labs can customize pre-employment drug screenings that are tailor-made for your hiring needs.
+Checkr offers onsite oral fluid drug testing that you can administer directly at your work locations.
+For clinic-based testing, our nationwide network of more than 600 labs can customize pre-employment drug testing that is tailor-made for your hiring needs.

-Contact our team today to learn more about how to protect your business, retain the best employees, and maintain a safe work environment with our AI-powered approach to employee drug and alcohol testing.
+Contact our team today to learn more about how to protect your business, retain the best employees, and maintain a safe work environment with our modern approach to employee drug and alcohol testing.